Dangereuse Attraction

 Dangereuse Attraction is the second studio album by Canadian singer Marie-Mai.
 The album was released on 28 August 2007 in Canada by Musicor and later, in France by Warner Music France, on 26 May 2008.
 The album was produced by Fred St-Gelais.
 The album was certified gold by Music Canada.

 Track listing

+All tracks are written by Marie-Mai Bouchard and Fred St-Gelais, except where noted.
+All tracks are produced by St. Gelais.